PagerDuty Component

 |---|---|---|

-| Alert Key | Alert de-duplication key | baf7cf21b1da41b4b0221008339ff357 |
+| Alert Key | The de-duplication key used to prevent duplicate alerts from being created. | baf7cf21b1da41b4b0221008339ff357 |

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

-| Include | Array of additional details to include | |
+| Include | The additional details to include in the response. | |

-| Limit | The number of results per page. | 10 |
+| Limit | The maximum number of results to return per page. | 10 |

-| Offset | Offset to start pagination search results. | 18 |
+| Offset | The number of results to skip before starting to return results.
+Used for pagination. | 18 |

-| Statuses | Return only incidents with the given statuses | |
+| Statuses | The statuses to filter incidents by. | |

-| Total | By default the total field in pagination responses is set to null to provide the fastest possible response times.
-Set total to true for the response to be populated. | false |
+| Total | When true, the total field in pagination responses is populated.
+By default this field is null to provide the fastest possible response times. | false |

 Example Payload for List Incident Alerts⤓